greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 The authors of the original paper released a Colab notebook that showed how to implement NCA in TensorFlow.
 Starting from this notebook, we reimplemented everything in PyTorch and boiled it down to a minimalist, 150-line implementation.
 Our goal was to make the NCA model as simple as possible so that we could hack and modify it without getting overwhelmed by implementation details.

 Having implemented our own NCA model, the next step was to scale it to determine the maximum size and complexity of the "organisms" it could produce.
-We found that the population size was going to be limited by the amount of RAM available on the Google Colab GPUs.
+We found that the population size was going to be limited by the amount of RAM available on Google Colab GPUs.
 We maxed things out with a population of about 7500 cells running for about 100 updates.
 For context, the original paper used a population of 1600 cells running for 86 updates.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/studying-growth/bloopers.jpg">